Recap / Start of Darkness

 - Breaking Speech: Xykon gives a truly nasty one to Redcloak, as listed here.

-- Brought Down to Normal: Lirian's virus is an ingenious method of doing this to any spellcaster who tries to take the Gate.
-Unfortunately for her, Redcloak was unaffected thanks to the Crimson Mantle and had the resource to turn Xykon into a lich, making him immune.
+- Brought Down to Normal: Lirian's virus is an ingenious method of doing this to any spellcaster who tries to take the Gate, which is ultimately only useful to spellcasters.
+Unfortunately for her, Redcloak was unaffected thanks to the Crimson Mantle and had the resources in his prison cell to turn Xykon into a lich, making Xykon immune as well.

 - Bullying a Dragon: Eugene Greenhilt points out both that Right-Eye is doing this at one point, and the inherent foolishness of it.
 Right-Eye, disgruntled in his final days under Xykon's employ, covertly contacts Eugene and attempts to get Euegene to take out Xykon.
 Eugene refuses, and Right-Eye gets angry about it, and makes like he's going to attack Eugene.
 Eugene points out that if Right-Eye is trying to recruit him, then Right-Eye has clearly come to the conclusion that Eugene is considerably stronger and has a better chance at taking down Xykon, so attempting to threaten Eugene is a really bad idea, complete with a demonstration of Eugene's magical power.
 Right-Eye quickly backs down.